Server-rendered sites

 The Pokémon Card Store example under examples/pokemon-card-store is the reference project.
 It renders a storefront from normal Fission widgets, keeps the cart in a session-private route, drains a server job before responding, declares a progressive worker for browser-side enhancement, declares a focused WASM island for the cart drawer, and can be packaged into a Docker image.
 Revalidated routes use the same server shell, but a page that emits signed action forms is deliberately private or request-rendered unless you move that interaction into an island.

-1. Enable the server target
+1. Enable the SSR target

-targets = ["server"]
+targets = ["ssr"]

 [app]